-Dr. Dionysia-Theodora Avgerinopoulou is a leading politician on environmental matters.
-She serves as a member of the Greek Parliament with the New Democracy party and as the Chair-Person for the Special Permanent Committee of Environmental Protection of the Greek Parliament.
-She has served as the Vice-Chair of the Steering Committee of the Global Water Partnership Organization (GWPO) in Stockholm, Sweden, and as the Head of Water of the Energy and Environment Committee of the International Chamber of Commerce (ICC) in Paris, France.
-Dr. Avgerinopoulou has also served as the Chairperson of the Standing Committee for the UN Affairs of the Inter-Parliamentary Union (IPU), in Geneva, Switzerland, the Chairperson of the Circle of the Mediterranean Parliamentarians on Sustainable Development (COMPSUD), the Vice-Chair for the Mediterranean Commission for Sustainable Development (MCSD), and a Member of the Hellenic Parliament and Chair of the Environment Committee of the Hellenic Parliament, in Athens, Greece.
-In 2015, Dionysia-Theodora was nominated as a candidate for the position of the Executive Director of the United Nations Environment Program (UNEP) by the Hellenic Republic.
-In 2013, she was nominated for the position of the Deputy Executive Director of UNEP by the Hellenic Republic.
+Dr. Dionysia-Theodora Avgerinopoulou, M.P., is a leading future in Environmental Law and Policy.
+She currently serves as a Member of the Hellenic Parliament and the Chair of the Special Permanent Parliamentary Committee on Environmental Protection and its Subcommittee of the Watercourses of the Hellenic Parliament.
+She has served as the Vice-Chair of the Steering Committee of the Global Water Partnership Organization in Stockholm, Sweden, and the Head of Water of the Commission on Environment and Energy of the International Chamber of Commerce in Paris, France.
+Dr. Avgerinopoulou has also served as the Chairperson of the Standing Committee for the UN Affairs of the Inter-Parliamentary Union, in Geneva, Switzerland, the Chairperson of the Circle of the Mediterranean Parliamentarians on Sustainable Development, and the Vice-Chair for the Mediterranean Commission for Sustainable Development, in Athens, Greece.